Karthiksn246/PRODIGY_CS_03/README.md

 Usage

-* Installation: Clone this repository to your local machine.
+* Installation: Clone this repository to your local machine. # https://github.com/Karthiksn246/PRODIGY_CS_03
-* Running the Tool: Navigate to the directory containing the tool's source code.
+* Running the Tool: Navigate to the directory containing the tool's source code. # cd PRODIGY_CS_03
-* Run the tool by executing the Python script: python password_strength_assessment.py
+* Run the tool by executing the Python script: # python pcc.py
 * Input: Enter a password when prompted by the tool.
 * Output: The tool will assess the strength of the entered password and provide feedback on its strength.
 Users can choose to continue assessing more passwords if desired.